Meet Mike Fisher and his wife Ruth Ann

 When Mike Fisher retired from his job as a defense contractor, preceded by a previous retirement from a Navy career, he knew he would stay busy.
 He didn’t know it would be as a store owner.

-A few months ago, Fisher heard through his wife Ruth Ann, a Coronado realtor, that Coronado Taste of Oils’ owner Roberta Korte was planning on selling the business.
-Korte asked Ruth Ann Fisher if she knew someone who was interested.
+Several years ago, Fisher heard through his wife, Ruth Ann, a Coronado realtor, that Coronado Taste of Oils’ owner Roberta Korte was planning on selling the business.
 When Mike Fisher heard the store was up for sale he jumped at the opportunity.
-Fisher, who is into fine wines and cooking, was also a customer at Taste of Oils and knew the store well.
-“I knew the products…there is a uniqueness and calmness to the store,” he said.
+Fisher, who is into fine wines and cooking, was also a customer at Taste of Oils and knew the store well “I knew the products…there is a uniqueness and calmness to the store,” he said.
 “Ruth Ann gets the credit [for this new venture.]
 She has always been an entrepreneur.
 She points and shoots me in the right direction.
 She has a great mind,” he said.

 Fisher and his wife were high school sweethearts.
 They married after graduation and Fisher enlisted in the U.S. Navy.
 In 1983 the couple came through Coronado while Fisher was on the USS Texas on a world tour.
 “We fell in love with Coronado but didn’t think we’d be back,” he said.